microsoft/skype-sync/README.md

 Let's assume we are building a simplified synchronized note pad app.

-1. Import the Shared Canvas SDK
+1. Import the Sync SDK
 ```js
 import Sync from 'skype-sync'
 ```